 1. Peanut butter protein balls

-I’ll start with my own no bake energy balls creation.
+I’ll start with my own protein balls creation.
 In fact these were my first energy bites which got a raving review from my hubby.
 He says that they taste a bit like his beloved “Snickers”.
 These treats offer probably the most yummy way to increase your flax seeds consumption.
 You can pop them in your mouth right from the freezer.

 Detailed recipe: peanut butter protein balls

 2. No bake energy balls with prunes and dried apples